Deadly Friend: Home media

+Reception

 Box office

 Hoping to score a financial success with the Halloween trade, Warner Bros. released Deadly Friend in theaters on October 10, 1986, but the film was a box office bomb, grossing $8,988,731 in the United States against an $11 million budget.

 Critical response

 AllMovie gave the film a generally negative review, writing, "It's an intriguing combination of elements, but the end result is a schizoid mess", calling Craven's direction "awkward" and opining that it "lacks the intense, sustained atmosphere of his previous horror hits."
-On Rotten Tomatoes the film has a 20% approval rating based on 35 reviews, with an average rating of 3.7/10, with the consensus reading, "An uninspired departure for Wes Craven, mired by an uneven premise; beware, this is one Deadly Friend.
+On Rotten Tomatoes the film has a 19% approval rating based on 36 reviews, with the consensus reading, "An uninspired departure for Wes Craven, mired by an uneven premise; beware, this is one Deadly Friend.
 On Metacritic it has a score of 44% based on reviews from 11 critics, indicating "mixed or average" reviews.